InEngine-NET/InEngine.NET/docs-src/commands.md

 ## Writing Output

-The **InEngine.Core.AbstractCommand** class provides some helper functions to output text to the console, for example:
+The ==InEngine.Core.AbstractCommand== class provides some helper functions to output text to the console, for example:

 ```c#
 public override void Run()